nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

         * JavaScript language & runtime, debugging, and internals
         * JavaScript in the browser and React
         * JavaScript on the server and Node.js
-        * JavaScript on mobile devices and React Native
         * The internet, the web of things definitions
+        * Containerization for deployment
+        * Embedded devices and WoT/IoT integration patterns
+        * WoT/IoT Discovery and Sharing Patterns
         * The TCP/IP protocol stack overview
-        * Containerization for deployment
-        * Embedded devices and IoT integration patterns
+        * The OSI Layered Network Model
+        * Network Link Technologies, Packet Optical Networks and FEC
       * A **FINAL EXAM** on **Thursday, December 12, 2019, 4:30 &mdash; 5:30 PM**
         (followed by final project demos from 5:30 &mdash; 6:30 PM)

         Topics covered will include some combination of the following:
-        * The OSI Layered Network Model
-        * Network Link Technologies, Packet Optical Networks and FEC
+        * JavaScript on mobile devices and React Native
         * IPv4 & IPv6 Addressing, ARP, IPv4 & IPv6 Headers, and ICMP
         * Routing and IP Forwarding
         * UDP and TCP